-- 57. Article 81 (4) of the CRD requires competent authorities to make publicly available an explanation of the recognition process and a list of eligible ECAIs. - 58.
-In line with the CEBS supervisory disclosure framework mentioned above in paragraph 19, this disclosure should include the name of each eligible ECAI along with the mapping that the competent authority has established between the ECAI's credit assessment grades and the 'credit quality steps' set out in the CRD.
-The approach that CEBS proposes for this mapping is set out in Part 3 of this paper.
-The disclosed list of eligible ECAIs and the corresponding mapping should be kept updated.
+- 61. Article 81(4) of the CRD requires competent authorities to make publicly available an explanation of the recognition process and a list of eligible ECAIs. - 62.
+In line with the CEBS supervisory disclosure framework mentioned in paragraph 20 above, this disclosure should include the name of each eligible ECAI along with the mapping that the competent authority has established between the ECAI's credit assessments and the 'credit quality steps' set out in the CRD.
+The disclosure should also include information on how the recognition process has been initiated, whether a joint process has been carried out, the market segments for which recognition has been sought, and the mapping used.
+The disclosures should be kept updated.